Suggested Searches

 Back view of the X-59 tail with a red cover over the engine nozzle.
 The red plug or covering protects the engine by creating a barrier so that foreign objects cannot enter the engine or engine inlet.

-2018–2024.
-NASA anticipates initial flights to prove performance and safety of the X-59 will take about nine months.
-At the successful conclusion of these flights, NASA will officially take delivery of the aircraft from builder Lockheed Martin.
+This phase consists of NASA and Lockheed Martin building and ground testing the X-59 in Palmdale, California.
+NASA will then fly the X-59 to prove performance and safety, also known as “envelope expansion.”
+At the successful conclusion of these flights, NASA will officially take delivery of the aircraft from Lockheed Martin.

 Phase 2: Acoustic Validation

-2025.
-NASA will fly the X-59 within the supersonic test range over NASA's Armstrong Flight Research Center and Edwards Air Force Base in California to prove the quiet supersonic technology works as designed, aircraft performance is robust in real atmospheric conditions and the X-59 is safe for operations in the National Airspace System.
+NASA will fly the X-59 within the supersonic test range over NASA's Armstrong Flight Research Center and Edwards Air Force Base in California to prove the quiet supersonic technology works as designed, that the aircraft performance is robust in real atmospheric conditions, and that it is safe for operations in the National Airspace System.

-Artist illustration of the X-59 in flight over a community.
+Artist illustration of the X-59 in flight over land.

 Phase 3: Community Response Testing